mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 iperf Done.
 {% endhighlight %}

 Here we can observe throughput, numer of retries, the TCP Congestion Windown (Cwnd) size along the test and averages.
-This test can be further extended by using _iperf3_ options like: multiple parallel streams (-P<#>), port (-p), UDP traffic (-u), bandwidth/bitrate (-b), buffer size (-w), time length (-t), intervals (-i), reverse direction (-R), binding address (-B), and so on so forth.
+This test can be further changed by using _iperf3_ options like: multiple parallel streams (-P<#>), port (-p), UDP traffic (-u), bandwidth/bitrate (-b), buffer size (-w), time length (-t), intervals (-i), reverse direction (-R), binding address (-B), and so on so forth.
+For multicast iperf previous version can be used.

+What statistics we will observe really depend on the description of the issue, but generally speaking if one understands basically how the receive stack works in the linux kernel, will do top-down analysis from the HW to the application level.

 What regards to the NIC configuration, it is useful to observe the statistics of the NIC at the moment of the issue, what counters increase from one reproduction to the next and build from there (we will cover this in step 4).
-Are the right offloadings that are needed supported by the NIC and enabled ?
-Are they working as expected ?
+Understanding if the right offloadings that are needed, are supported by the NIC and enabled ?
+Are they working as expected or could be a bug in the driver or firmware?
 For instance if using VxLAN/GENEVE tunneling or VLAN we want specific offloads to be enabled.
 Are we offloading flows ?
-Are there buffers like the RX ring properly sized ?
+If there are drops at the ring buffers, are there the RX/TX ring properly sized ?

 ### 3. Test initial conditions

 The reproduction of the problem can depend on multiple factors like hardware architecture, NIC vendor/model, firmware version, OS version, kernel version, NIC driver version, physical network devices (switches, load balancers and routers), virtual devices that have to be crossed.
 Many times permutation or removal of any of these components is helpful to narrow down the problem to a particular component before delving deeper into the analysis.

-One of the first actions I normally try is to try to reproduce with the latest kernel available (downstream in case of _RHEL_), then the latest upstream kernel, also sometimes the latest kernel in __net-next__ tree of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit.
+In order to narrow down the quest, one can try to reproduce with the latest kernel available (downstream in case of _RHEL_), then the latest upstream kernel, also sometimes the latest kernel in __linux-next__ or __net-next__ trees of the linux kernel (which will become part of the next upstream linux kernel release) if there is any promising commit.

 For _RHEL_: